 Submission is free of charge and must be completed online only via the ESC Abstract Submission platform.
 Abstracts and clinical cases sent by email will not be accepted.

-Abstracts and clinical cases must be submitted by the submission deadline, which is Monday 30 January 2023, 12:00PM noon CET/Paris Time.
+Abstracts and clinical cases submission deadline has been extended to Wednesday 1 February 2023, 12:00PM noon CET/Paris Time.
 Late submissions will not be accepted; abstracts/clinical cases still in Draft status after the deadline will not be considered.

 The ESC currently does not allow submissions exclusively from Institutions in the Russian Federation and/or Belarus.
 However collaborative research may be submitted and (if accepted) presented by co-authors from other countries.